onur-zengin/aws-ec2-linux-docker/README.md

     http://[HOST_IP_ADDRESS]/graf
 ```

-* Both Prometheus & Grafana will be installed with the default admin password: `password`.
+* Both Prometheus & Grafana will be installed with the default admin password: `admin`.
 See procedure #4.4 below to change it.

 * If / when you also complete procedure #4.5 below (optional), then the web server will redirect connections to secure (HTTPS) URLs instead.